Kerbalism/Skopos/README.md

 Finding solutions to mission requirements that are similar to real life mission constraints.
 Most of the contracts require at least basic understanding of orbital dynamics and astrophysics.
 You will need careful planning and the ability to execute your plan without much room for error.
 This time, moar boosters just won't cut it.

+Most contracts will be easy to finish when you launch more than the absolute minimum of satellites required (most times: one).
+But there is a caveat: you will need equipment that is extremely expensive.
+The bulk of the cost of your rockets will go towards the payload, so plan wisely and be careful with the launches.

 You will have to answer a set of questions: which orbit do you choose, and where?
 How many satellites do you need?
-Could you do with maybe one less less if you're being clever about it?
+Could you do it with one less to save a lot of money on the payload?

-Most contracts will be easy to finish when you launch more than the absolute minimum of satellites required (most times: one).
-But there is a caveat: the equipment that you will have to launch is extremely expensive.
-The bulk of the cost of your rockets will go towards the payload, so plan wisely and be careful with the launches!

 ### Discover Radiation fields